 Battery operated vs plug-in carbon monoxide detectors

-Battery-operated carbon monoxide detectors are typically installed once and left there indefinitely.
+Battery-operated CO detectors are typically installed once and left there indefinitely.
 Plug-in carbon monoxide detectors, on the other hand, plug into any electrical outlet and allow you to move them from room to room or take them with you if you move.
 Plug-in carbon monoxide detectors should also have a battery backups so they still work if you should lose power.

 The right way to install carbon monoxide detectors